ivan-lyutskanov/prompt-library/docs/git-stage-to-prompt.md

-check what is in the current git stage and create a prompt instruction to recreate it so i can add as a entry for my prompt library
+Examine the current git staging area and generate a prompt instruction that would recreate its contents, which I can then save as an entry in my prompt library.